wovosoft/laravel-permissions/README.md

 ## Note

-> Please keep in mind, the default Role and Permission models provided by [spatie/laravel-permission](https://github.com/spatie/laravel-permission) is extended in the package.
+> Please keep in mind, the default Role and Permission models provided by [spatie/laravel-permission](https://github.com/spatie/laravel-permission) are extended in the package.
 That's why rather than using `Spatie\Permission\Models\Role` for Role and `Spatie\Permission\Models\Permission` please use `Wovosoft\LaravelPermissions\Models\Roles` for Role and `Wovosoft\LaravelPermissions\Models\Permissions` for Permission respectively.

 ## Example Project
 Click here to check the demo project [https://github.com/wovosoft/laravel-permissions-example](https://github.com/wovosoft/laravel-permissions-example)